 Overview

 Dwarf forest buffalo live in small herds of eight to 20 individuals consisting of related females, their offspring and one or more males.
 The dwarf forest buffalo at Woburn Safari Park can be seen in the Savannah section of the Road Safari.
-There they roam in their 50 acre exhibit with a number of other African species including Grevy's zebra, Southern white rhino and common ostriches, among others.
+There she roams in the 50 acre exhibit with a number of other African species including Grevy's zebra, Southern white rhino and common ostriches, among others.

 All about us